History schools' outreach

 Through talks and bespoke lectures, our academics can contribute to A-level and GCSE learning - this page explores some of the past and present projects.

-History Taster Days
+History Taster Sessions

 Led by our students and academic staff, these interesting and interactive sessions give an insight into the difference of studying History at University compared to school.
-Year 12 students will have the opportunity to experience a lecture or seminar and to participate in Q&A sessions about history research, teaching and student life at the University of Sheffield.
+Year 12 and Year 13 students will have the opportunity to experience a lecture or seminar and to participate in Q&A sessions about history research, teaching and student life at the University of Sheffield.

 History in the City